duhjesus/flaskApp/README.md

 # flaskApp
-Source: youtuber "Udemy Tech"'s guide to building an app w/ flask.

-developing web App with flask/python or at the very least exploring this as a viable option.
+Purpose: developing web App with flask/python or at the very least exploring this as a viable option.

 single python file and few html/jinja files(flask template language which allows user to give some content or page to display)